-All workshops will take place in the afternoon, and will include lunch.
+All workshops take place in the afternoon, apart from in Cambridge where a morning workshop is also available.
+All workshops also include opportunities to meet the other participants, and include lunch.
 If you are interested in attending a workshop, please register your interest using the link at the top of the page.

 For more information about individual workshops timings, themes and topics, please follow the above links.
 If you have any questions about the workshops, please contact Melanie Etherton (email@example.com/ 020 3141 3209).

 Themes for the workshops have been identified using the Academy’s horizon scanning survey of over 600 Fellows and grant awardees.